nsrau/azure-docs.it-it/articles/backup/backup-azure-afs-automation.md

 ---
-title: Eseguire il backup e il ripristino File di Azure con PowerShell
+title: Back up and restore Azure Files with PowerShell
-description: Questo articolo illustra come eseguire il backup e il ripristino di File di Azure usando il servizio backup di Azure e PowerShell. ms.topic: conceptual ms.date: 08/20/2019 ms.openlocfilehash: 18c7340d1cb782ba41c472156259170f37139a74 ms.sourcegitcommit: 4821b7b644d251593e211b150fcafa430c1accf0 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/19/2019 ms.locfileid: "74173488"
+description: In this article, learn how to back up and restore Azure Files using the Azure Backup service and PowerShell. ms.topic: conceptual ms.date: 08/20/2019 ms.openlocfilehash: 78000bc669eb7a61f8698ad8c39ef49f65b245a2 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/20/2019
+ms.locfileid: "74224166"
 ---
-# <a name="back-up-and-restore-azure-files-with-powershell"></a>Eseguire il backup e il ripristino File di Azure con PowerShell
+# <a name="back-up-and-restore-azure-files-with-powershell"></a>Back up and restore Azure Files with PowerShell

-Questo articolo descrive come usare Azure PowerShell per eseguire il backup e il ripristino di una condivisione file File di Azure usando un insieme di credenziali di servizi di ripristino di [backup di Azure](backup-overview.md) .
+This article describes how to use Azure PowerShell to back up and recover an Azure Files file share using an [Azure Backup](backup-overview.md) Recovery Services vault.

 Questo articolo spiega come:

 > [!div class="checklist"]
 >
-> * Configurare PowerShell e registrare il provider di servizi di ripristino di Azure.
+> * Set up PowerShell and register the Azure Recovery Services Provider.
 > * Creare un insieme di credenziali dei servizi di ripristino.
-> * Configurare il backup per una condivisione file di Azure.
+> * Configure backup for an Azure file share.
-> * Eseguire un processo di backup.
+> * Run a backup job.
-> * Ripristinare una condivisione file di Azure di cui è stato eseguito il backup o un singolo file da una condivisione.
+> * Restore a backed up Azure file share, or an individual file from a share.
-> * Monitorare i processi di backup e ripristino.
+> * Monitor backup and restore jobs.

 ## <a name="before-you-start"></a>Prima di iniziare

-* [Altre](backup-azure-recovery-services-vault-overview.md) informazioni sugli insiemi di credenziali dei servizi di ripristino.
-* Leggere le informazioni sulle funzionalità di anteprima per il [backup di condivisioni file di Azure](backup-azure-files.md).
-* Esaminare la gerarchia di oggetti di PowerShell per i servizi di ripristino.
+* [Learn more](backup-azure-recovery-services-vault-overview.md) about Recovery Services vaults.
+* Read about the preview capabilities for [backing up Azure file shares](backup-azure-files.md).
+* Review the PowerShell object hierarchy for Recovery Services.

 ## <a name="recovery-services-object-hierarchy"></a>Gerarchia di oggetti dei servizi di ripristino

-La gerarchia di oggetti viene riepilogata nel diagramma seguente.
+The object hierarchy is summarized in the following diagram.

 ![Gerarchia di oggetti dei servizi di ripristino](./media/backup-azure-vms-arm-automation/recovery-services-object-hierarchy.png)

-Esaminare il riferimento al [cmdlet](/powershell/module/az.recoveryservices) **AZ.
-RecoveryServices** nella libreria di Azure.
+Review the **Az.RecoveryServices** [cmdlet reference](/powershell/module/az.recoveryservices) reference in the Azure library.

-## <a name="set-up-and-install"></a>Configurare e installare
+## <a name="set-up-and-install"></a>Set up and install

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

-Configurare PowerShell nel modo seguente:
+Set up PowerShell as follows:

 1. [Scaricare la versione più recente di Az PowerShell](/powershell/azure/install-az-ps).
 La versione 1.0.0 è la versione minima necessaria.

-2. Trovare i cmdlet di PowerShell per backup di Azure con questo comando:
+2. Find the Azure Backup PowerShell cmdlets with this command:

     ```powershell
     Get-Command *azrecoveryservices*
     ```

-3. Esaminare gli alias e i cmdlet per backup di Azure, Azure Site Recovery e l'insieme di credenziali di servizi di ripristino.
-Ecco un esempio di ciò che è possibile vedere.
-Non si tratta di un elenco completo di cmdlet.
+3. Review the aliases and cmdlets for Azure Backup, Azure Site Recovery, and the Recovery Services vault appear.
+Here's an example of what you might see.
+It's not a complete list of cmdlets.

     ![Elenco di cmdlet dei Servizi di ripristino](./media/backup-azure-afs-automation/list-of-recoveryservices-ps-az.png)

-4. Accedere al proprio account Azure con **Connect-AzAccount**.
+4. Sign in to your Azure account with **Connect-AzAccount**.
-5. Nella pagina Web visualizzata verrà richiesto di immettere le credenziali dell'account.

-    * In alternativa, è possibile includere le credenziali dell'account come parametro nel cmdlet **Connect-AzAccount** con **-Credential**.
-    * Se si è un partner CSP che lavora per conto di un tenant, specificare il cliente come tenant, usando il nome di dominio primario tenantID o tenant.
+5. On the web page that appears, you're prompted to input your account credentials.

+    * Alternately, you can include your account credentials as a parameter in the **Connect-AzAccount** cmdlet with **-Credential**.
+    * If you're a CSP partner working on behalf of a tenant, specify the customer as a tenant, using their tenantID or tenant primary domain name.
 Un esempio è **Connect-AzAccount -Tenant** fabrikam.com.

-6. Associare la sottoscrizione che si vuole usare all'account perché un account può avere più sottoscrizioni.
+6. Associate the subscription you want to use with the account, because an account can have several subscriptions.

     ```powershell
     Select-AzSubscription -SubscriptionName $SubscriptionName